charlielobster/CUDA_NekRS/README.md

 ### 9/19/25

-Getting the following errors during the cache build:
+Getting the following messages during the cache build:

     2 more processes have sent help message help-accelerator-cuda.txt / cuMemHostRegister failed 1 more process has sent help message help-accelerator-cuda.txt / cuMemHostRegister failed

+Not sure if these are errors or not.

 If your instance of Nvidia Visual Profiler is currently busted,